Juan Andres Sells 5,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

 - On Friday, August 13th, Juan Andres sold 5,000 shares of Moderna stock.
 The stock was sold at an average price of $405.00, for a total transaction of $2,025,000.00.

-Several institutional investors and hedge funds have recently made changes to their positions in the stock.
-Envestnet Asset Management Inc. raised its stake in shares of Moderna by 67.1% in the first quarter.
-Envestnet Asset Management Inc. now owns 45,078 shares of the company’s stock worth $5,903,000 after purchasing an additional 18,102 shares during the last quarter.
-Commerce Bank increased its holdings in Moderna by 639.8% in the 1st quarter.
-Commerce Bank now owns 45,041 shares of the company’s stock worth $5,898,000 after buying an additional 38,953 shares in the last quarter.
-Standard Life Aberdeen plc lifted its stake in Moderna by 1.5% during the 1st quarter.
-Standard Life Aberdeen plc now owns 31,834 shares of the company’s stock valued at $4,171,000 after acquiring an additional 457 shares during the period.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. lifted its stake in Moderna by 11.0% during the 1st quarter.
-Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 59,953 shares of the company’s stock valued at $7,851,000 after acquiring an additional 5,925 shares during the period.
-Finally, Scotia Capital Inc. boosted its holdings in shares of Moderna by 80.8% during the 1st quarter.
-Scotia Capital Inc. now owns 5,261 shares of the company’s stock valued at $689,000 after acquiring an additional 2,351 shares during the last quarter.
-55.89% of the stock is owned by institutional investors.
+Large investors have recently bought and sold shares of the business.
+HighTower Advisors LLC increased its holdings in Moderna by 34.1% during the 1st quarter.
+HighTower Advisors LLC now owns 44,946 shares of the company’s stock valued at $5,889,000 after acquiring an additional 11,440 shares in the last quarter.
+Swiss National Bank increased its holdings in Moderna by 9.9% during the 1st quarter.
+Swiss National Bank now owns 1,146,100 shares of the company’s stock valued at $150,082,000 after acquiring an additional 103,200 shares in the last quarter.
+Maryland State Retirement & Pension System increased its holdings in Moderna by 17.0% during the 2nd quarter.
+Maryland State Retirement & Pension System now owns 25,561 shares of the company’s stock valued at $5,964,000 after acquiring an additional 3,709 shares in the last quarter.
+Rhumbline Advisers increased its holdings in Moderna by 8.4% during the 2nd quarter.
+Rhumbline Advisers now owns 346,291 shares of the company’s stock valued at $81,371,000 after acquiring an additional 26,740 shares in the last quarter.
+Finally, Aurora Investment Counsel purchased a new position in Moderna during the 2nd quarter valued at about $840,000.
+Hedge funds and other institutional investors own 55.89% of the company’s stock.

-A number of research analysts have issued reports on MRNA shares.
-TheStreet downgraded shares of Moderna from a “b” rating to a “c+” rating in a research report on Friday, June 11th.
-Oppenheimer downgraded shares of Moderna from an “outperform” rating to a “market perform” rating in a research note on Thursday, August 5th.
-Argus raised their price objective on shares of Moderna from $200.00 to $230.00 and gave the stock a “buy” rating in a report on Thursday, June 24th.
-Jefferies Financial Group upped their target price on Moderna from $170.00 to $250.00 and gave the stock a “hold” rating in a report on Thursday, July 15th.
+MRNA has been the subject of a number of recent research reports.
+Piper Sandler cut shares of Moderna from an “overweight” rating to a “neutral” rating in a research note on Friday, August 6th.
+SVB Leerink reiterated a “sell” rating on shares of Moderna in a research note on Sunday, September 12th.
+Jefferies Financial Group increased their price target on shares of Moderna from $170.00 to $250.00 and gave the stock a “hold” rating in a research note on Thursday, July 15th.
 They noted that the move was a valuation call.
-Finally, Zacks Investment Research cut Moderna from a “buy” rating to a “hold” rating and set a $330.00 target price for the company. in a research note on Monday, July 19th.
-Three analysts have rated the stock with a sell rating, eight have issued a hold rating and five have given a buy rating to the stock.
-According to MarketBeat.com, Moderna currently has an average rating of “Hold” and a consensus price target of $205.21.
+Morgan Stanley raised their target price on shares of Moderna from $190.00 to $337.00 and gave the stock an “equal weight” rating in a research note on Tuesday, September 7th.
+Finally, Oppenheimer cut shares of Moderna from an “outperform” rating to a “market perform” rating in a research note on Thursday, August 5th.
+Three analysts have rated the stock with a sell rating, eight have assigned a hold rating and five have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and an average price target of $205.21.

 Moderna, Inc engages in the development of transformative medicines based on messenger ribonucleic acid (mRNA).
 Its product pipeline includes the following modalities: prophylactic vaccines, cancer vaccines, intratumoral immuno-oncology, localized regenerative therapeutics, systemic secreted therapeutics, and systemic intracellular therapeutics.